MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/assign-licenses-to-user-accounts-with-office-365-powershell.md

 search.appverid:
 - MET150

-description: "How to use PowerShell to assign an Microsoft 365 license to unlicensed users."
+description: "How to use PowerShell to assign a Microsoft 365 license to unlicensed users."
 ---

 # Assign Microsoft 365 licenses to user accounts with PowerShell

+*This article applies to both Microsoft 365 Enterprise and Office 365 Enterprise.*

 Users can't use any Microsoft 365 services until their account has been assigned a license from a licensing plan.
 You can use PowerShell to quickly assign licenses to unlicensed accounts.